-The advances in medical science during the past 50 years have made it possible for people to live 1 on g e r.
-There are today in Canada about 1,904,700 persons over the are of 60 - more than 1 = 1000 mathematical circle of friends grows smaller - and very often there is the loss of a husband or wife.
-With all of these changes - and many more - it is only natural that the elderly experience a loss of meaningful existence.
+The advances in medical science during the past 50 years have made it possible for people to live longer.
+There are today in Canada about 1,904,700 persons over the age of 60 - more than one-tenth of our total population!
+If we succeed in conquering such other ailments as heart disease and cancer, the numbers will increase tremendously.